 At Soaring Eagle Academy we view comprehension as a cornerstone for any curriculum development.
-Language comprehension plays a critical role in any student's capacity to understand their world, to understand how their world works, and to understand how they can be a part of that world.
-When learning is meaningful and based on a student's current level of understanding, anxiety and dysregulation decrease while connections between and among ideas and current knowledge increase.
+Language comprehension plays a critical role in any student’s capacity to understand their world, to understand how their world works and to understand how they can be a part of that world.
+When learning is meaningful and based on a student’s current level of understanding, anxiety and dysregulation decrease while connections between and among ideas and current knowledge increase.

 Amy Weiss (2010) indicates that the ability to interpret verbal language is supported tremendously by nonverbal aspects of communication, i.e., “what is going on at the same time, who is speaking, what was previously said, what visual information is available.”
 The integration of nonverbal and verbal interpretation is often challenging for our students.
 They can often miss or misinterpret components of the message being conveyed by their partners.

-When students don't understand, they become more reliant on context - what is visually present in the environment.
-At Soaring Eagle Academy, we recognize that when student's do not comprehend what is being asked of them, concepts they are asked to learn, or what another is sharing with them, the use of context is critical.
+When students don’t understand, they become more reliant on context – what is visually present in the environment.
+At Soaring Eagle Academy, we recognize that when students do not comprehend what is being asked of them, concepts they are asked to learn or what another is sharing with them, the use of context is critical.
 We use many visual supports to augment the verbal message.
-These include real photos of students and places within the school, real objects at hand in the interaction, and real actions and exchanges that augment each auditory signal.
-Books, digital stories, and video clips are also used to support a student's understanding of concepts and experiences.
+These include real photos of students and places within the school, real objects at hand in the interaction and real actions and exchanges that augment each auditory signal.
+Books, digital stories and video clips are also used to support a student’s understanding of concepts and experiences.

-When students don't have strategies to help them figure out meaning based on context, anxiety and dysregulation occurs.
+When students don’t have strategies to help them figure out meaning based on context, anxiety and dysregulation occurs.
 Our staff at Soaring Eagle Academy understand that when students become dysregulated, it is often because they do not understand what is being asked of them or where they are being asked to transition to.
-Visual supports as mentioned above as well as the use of language that is developmentally matched for each student can tremendously decrease dysregulation caused by a lack of comprehension.
+Visual supports, as mentioned above, as well as the use of language that is developmentally matched for each student, can tremendously decrease dysregulation caused by a lack of comprehension.

 How do children develop ideas about the world?
 How do they make meaning as they interact in their world with significant communicative partners?

 From the moment the child begins to act on their environment, they are developing ideas about the world.
-Piaget (1955) observed children problem solving with objects and toys, acting on objects in their environment, learning about object permanence, and imitating significant others.
+Piaget (1955) observed children problem solving with objects and toys, acting on objects in their environment, learning about object permanence and imitating significant others.
 Through these actions and interactions, children began to expand their ideas, leading to new ideas and new meanings.

-Ideas and the origin of ideas is a critical component in language development.
-The child's experience in the world is a critical aspect to the development of meanings.
-Meaning is what is relevant to the child (his needs, interests, present context, past history) as well as what is significant to the child (Katherine Nelson, 2007).
+Ideas and the origin of ideas are a critical component in language development.
+The child’s experience in the world is a critical aspect to the development of meanings.
+Meaning is what is relevant to the child (his or her needs, interests, present context, past history) as well as what is significant to the child (Katherine Nelson, 2007).
 Every interaction that a child has and every action that they perform in the world results in knowledge that becomes the foundation for language.
 This knowledge becomes the very thing that children talk about.
 Children talk about what they understand and what they know something about.